zzzprojects/EntityFramework-Extensions/README.md

 You need even more performance then BulkSaveChanges, save detached entities or save entities in a specific order.

 ##### Solution
-Use bulk operations such as bulk insert, update, delete and merge which perform operation on specified entities and bypass the change tracker to increase performance
+Use bulk operations such as bulk insert, update, delete and merge which perform operation on specified entities and bypass the change tracker to increase performance.

 ```csharp
 // Perform specific bulk operations on entities